mRs-/Black-Friday-Deals/README.md

 ### 💸 [AnySelect](https://anyselectai.com/) The best and quickest way to use ChatGPT/LLM from any app on macOS!.
 Get 60% off with this code **BF2024**

+### 💸 [SuperText](https://apps.apple.com/app/supertext/id6503445499) - 50% OFF for yearly plan with code **BLACKFRIDAY24** (till Dec 30)

+A spell checker that combine traditional spell checking with AI to provide the best possible correction.
+Shortcuts and Services Menu compatible to spell check from any app.
+Available on macOS, iOS and visionOS.

 <p>&nbsp;</p>

 ## Video Software